Emma Durbin1

 Joan Evans1

-Joan Evans is the daughter of John Evans.1 She married, firstly, K. B. Spence before 1943.1 She married, secondly, Sir Desmond James Conrad Ackner, Baron Ackner, son of Dr. Conrad Adolph Ackner and Rhoda (?), in 1946.1
+Joan Evans was the daughter of John Evans.1 She married, firstly, K. B. Spence before 1943.1 She married, secondly, Desmond James Conrad Ackner, Baron Ackner, son of Dr. Conrad Adolph Ackner and Rosina Rhoda Tuck, in 1946.1 She died on 8 May 2010.2

-From before 1943, her married name became Spence.1 From 1946, her married name became Ackner.1 As a result of her marriage, Joan Evans was styled as Baroness Ackner in 1986.
+From before 1943, her married name became Spence.1 From 1946, her married name became Ackner.1 After her marriage, Joan Evans was styled as Baroness Ackner in 1986.

 Citations